(This post was updated on May 26, 2026)

-Here in Germany if you’re buying asparagus from the market, they offer you stems already peeled which saves time in prepping.
-But if you like to make vegetable stock, you may prefer to peel your own and use the peelings for stock.
+Here in Germany, if you’re buying asparagus at the market, some vendors often offer stems that are already peeled, which saves time during prep.
+However, if you like making vegetable stock, you may prefer to peel your own asparagus and use the peelings for stock.

-I made this soup in a pressure cooker, as I like the big size of the pot for pureeing hot soup.
-I was scared to use the cooker at first, with visions of the lid flying off like a saucer.
-But after watching Ralph use it on a number of occasions and having a manual with clear instructions, I became comfortable using it and prefer it over using a soup pot as it cooks much faster.
+Ralph prefers making this soup in a pressure cooker because he likes the large size of the pot for puréeing hot soup.
+At first, I was scared to use the cooker, with visions of the lid flying off like a saucer.
+But after watching Ralph use it on a number of occasions and reading the manual with its clear instructions, I became comfortable using it and now prefer it over a regular soup pot because it cooks much faster.

-If you don’t have a pressure cooker, follow the instructions as below and just cook it longer in your soup pot – 25 minutes or longer.
+If you don’t have a pressure cooker, simply follow the instructions below and cook the soup longer in a regular soup pot — about 25 minutes or more.

 Ingredients: